benedictjones/SimpleEAs/README.md

 - grouping: [1, 2, 2]

+### Number of Evaluations

+The number of evaluations performed (recorded when the object is told solutions) is tracked.
+This means that systems can be compared for there computational consumption, rather then just the number of generations/iterations performed.

+This is very important to enable realistic comparisons in case mini-batching is being used [4].

 ## References

 [1] R. Storn and K. Price, “Differential Evolution – A Simple and Efficient Heuristic for global Optimization over Continuous Spaces,” Journal of Global Optimization, vol. 11, no. 4, pp. 341–359, Dec.
 1997.
 [Online].
 Available: https://doi.org/10.1023/A:1008202821328